- Epilepsy is common. About 1–2 in 100 people in New Zealand develop epilepsy at some stage in their life.

 Other causes of epilepsy include anything that injures the brain cells such as a head injury, a growth or tumour in your brain, a stroke and previous infections of your brain such as meningitis and encephalitis.
 Epilepsy can also be associated with other brain disorders such as Alzheimer’s disease, cerebral palsy, intellectual disability or autism spectrum disorder.
 If you start getting seizures this will need to be fully investigated by your doctor.

-Epilepsy and the brain
+Video: Epilepsy and the brain

 Watch a video(external link) about the genetics underlying epilepsy, and epileptic seizures.
+It may take a few moments to load.

 (Neurological Foundation of New Zealand, 2022)